Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 I'm giggling.

-You might know them from the Grouse House series, So You Want to Been Been a Peanut Pump
+You might know them from the Grouse House series, So You Want to Been a Peanut Pump

-In the first episode, the pilot episode with Paul F. Tompkins and Alexei Toliopoulos.
+In the first episode, the pilot episode

-And our other Grousehouse series,
+And our other grousehouse series,

-Finding Rocco, in which he and Cameron James tried to him and James Cameron from Avatar tried to find Rocco and his modern life.
+Finding Rocco, in which he and Cameron James tried to

 Can you send him straight real quick?

-It's called Finding Yeezus.
+It's called Finding Yeezys.
 Yes.

 And it was about looking for Kanye podcasts.
+Sanity.

 Oh, the podcast.
-Oh, yeah, Rome.
+Oh, yeah, right.

 You might

 Am I allowed to take it to?
 Am I allowed to speak?
 Can I just do one more thing?
-You might also know Zach.
+You might also know, Zach.

 I mean, you might also know Zach.

-I refuse for classification
+I refused for classification

-She gets first spilling.
 That toured Australia in 2025 to roaring reviews

 from Lions.
 Roaring review?
-Yeah.

 A roaring review from a lion.
 Roar.